angelobreyes/post-install-config/README.md

 <h3>3.
 Configure Roles.</h3>

-  - First, we will create a role with all permissions allowed to simulate a head administrator.
+  - We will create a role with all permissions allowed to simulate a head administrator.
   - Go to the Admin Panel -> hover on Agents tab -> click Roles

 ![image](https://github.com/user-attachments/assets/e53d2841-34be-4c79-ae4f-4ac097151438)

 ![image](https://github.com/user-attachments/assets/4bf4e105-cdc9-4e28-a293-d778f9b9fa49)

-  - Click Add New Role -> type in the name of your Admin -> click Permissions and click all checkboxes
+  - Click Add New Role -> type in the name of your Admin -> click Permissions and click all checkboxes -> click Add Role

 ![image](https://github.com/user-attachments/assets/71b2422d-6950-4209-a87a-6953697e45c6)